-Joanna Ward is a composer, pianist and choral singer from Newcastle upon Tyne, currently reading undergraduate Music at at Jesus College, Cambridge.
-She began composing through taking lessons with Dr Chris Randall at Sage Gateshead's Centre for Advanced Training, and now studies in Cambridge with Darren Bloom.
+Joanna Ward is a composer and musician from Newcastle upon Tyne, currently reading undergraduate Music at at Jesus College, Cambridge.

 At university, she has been taught by Darren Bloom and Patrick Brennan, as well as receiving seminars and masterclasses from Richard Causton and visiting composers.
 Through university she has reveiced commissions for the Choir of St John's College Cambridge, as well as student ensembles such as the Cambridge Mahler Orchestra.
 Recent projects outside of uni include Sound and Music's Next Wave 2, for which Joanna was one of six composers; this involved writing a piece for RNS musicians and Quinta, with mentoring from Errollyn Wallen.
 The resulting piece ‘to think at the sun’ has since been premiered at Sage Gateshead and released on NMC.
 She was also commissioned to write a short opera for Helios Collective's Formations 2017, which resulted in 'hunger', a piece exploring identity and gender through the lens of a woman working in the creative arts.
 This work was premiered in London in November, receiving especially positive feedback from Daniel Kramer, artistic director of the ENO.
 Some exciting upcoming projects include a workshop with the BCMG, travelling to Freiburg to work on a commission for ensemble recherche, and writing for a percussion ensemble for a concert in West Road Concert Hall.